individual

-The simplest way to describe my style is that I’m a "right brain” therapist.
+The best way to describe my style is that

-This means that I engage the right hemisphere of the brain, which is typically associated with implicit memory, self-awareness, emotional processing, meaning making, and non-verbal communication.
-This might look like going deeper into emotional experience, memories, meaning, and physiological experience.
+This means that I engage psychologically with the right hemisphere of the brain, which is associated with implicit memory, self-reflection, emotional processing, meaning making, and non-verbal communication.
+In counselling with me, we focus on going deeper into meaning and felt experience rather than trying to change your thoughts or behaviour.

 My approach is also highly influenced by Humanistic Therapy, which emphasizes the inherent potential for positive change in individuals.
 Humanistic therapists act as a supportive guide, and the goal is to help you understand yourself better, develop a stronger sense of self-worth, and achieve greater self-actualization.